ClaudiaBrauer/WALRUS/documentation/README.md

 - Heuvelink, D., 2106.
 The role of simultaneous occurrence of extreme precipitation and high groundwater levels in producing extreme discharges.
   Bachelor's thesis, Wageningen University.
-- Hilhorst, F. L. E., in prep.
+- Hilhorst, F. L. E., 2016.
 Improving WALRUS by including a river dynamic component.
 Master's thesis, Wageningen University.
 - Imhoff, R., in prep.
 The effect of climate change on the role of simultaneous occurrence of extreme precipitation events and wet soil conditions in